What are your reactions? What things should I add? Which things inspire you? Which things surprised you?

 -Done (June 2004)

-United States history, geography, philosophy, sociology, psychology, business, human development, anatomy, political theory, world religions, ethics, statistics, Latin American history, teaching, pedagogy,
+economics, European history, United States history, geography, memory, philosophy, sociology, psychology, business, human development, anatomy, political theory, world religions, ethics, statistics, Latin American history, teaching, pedagogy, debate, communication

 31. Gain expert status in interpersonal communication and relationships*